MrBlank/Python-CBZ-Tools/README.md

 ### Options
 - `-o`, `--output [folder]`: Set output folder for CBZ files (defaults to the EPUB's folder)
+- `--help`: Show help message
 - `--ltr`: Set reading direction to LeftToRight (Western style, default)
 - `--rtl`: Set reading direction to RightToLeft (manga style)
 - `--vertical`: Set reading direction to Vertical
-- `--help`: Show help message

-If multiple direction flags (`--ltr`, `--rtl`, `--vertical`) are used, the last one specified takes precedence.
-By default, the reading direction is `LeftToRight` unless another is set.
+__Note:__ If the EPUB file specifies a reading direction, that direction will be used and any direction flags (`--ltr`, `--rtl`, `--vertical`) will be ignored.
+If the EPUB does not specify a reading direction, `LeftToRight` is used by default, unless you provide a direction flag.

 #### ComicInfo.xml Metadata
 - The script generates a `ComicInfo.xml` file inside each CBZ, containing metadata such as title, series, author, publisher, language, summary, date, and reading direction for compatibility with most comic readers.